 Normally the emergency services would contact the Cleveland Emergency Planning Unit (CEPU).
 The Unit has a duty officer system which provides a response to any potential or actual incident, 24 hours a day, 365 days a year.
-The CEPU officer will then cascade the message into the council and its partners.
+The CEPU officer will then pass the message to the council and its partners.

 If you're made aware of an incident you should:

-- Go indoors
+- go indoors

-- Stay inside, closing doors and windows
+- stay inside, closing doors and windows

-- Tune in to local radio and television for further information
+- tune in to local radio and television for further information

-- Follow the instructions of the emergency services if you're told to evacuate your home.
+- follow the instructions of the emergency services if you're told to evacuate your home.